curl/curl/docs/libcurl/opts/CURLOPT_SSLKEYTYPE.md

 the format of your private key.
 Supported formats are "PEM", "DER" and "ENG".

 The format "ENG" enables you to load the private key from a crypto engine.
 In this case CURLOPT_SSLKEY(3) is used as an identifier passed to the engine.
 You have to set the crypto engine with CURLOPT_SSLENGINE(3).
-&"DER" format key file currently does not work because of a bug in OpenSSL.
+"DER" format key file currently does not work because of a bug in OpenSSL.

 The application does not have to keep the string around after setting this option.